Designing an Engineering Strategy

 Where are the bottlenecks?

-Is our communication optimized for fast flow of change?
+Is our communication optimized for a fast flow of change?

-Do we close collaboration with domain experts and engineering to make the knowledge available for all team members?
+Do we have close collaboration between domain experts and engineering o make knowledge available to all team members?

 Do we know our customers, their needs, and their journeys?